Post-Call & Mid-Call SMS

 • Sending appointment confirmations after booking

-• Delivering quotes or estimates discussed during the call
+• Delivering quote forms or estimates discussed during the call

 • Providing follow-up resources or documentation